krischer/seishub.plugins.how_to_extend_seishub/README.md

 </seismic_event>
 ```

-At the end of this tutorial, SeisHub will be able to store events in the
+At the end of this tutorial, you will be able to store events in the predefined
-predefined format, validate them and reject files that deviate from the format
+format, validate them and reject files that deviate from the format.
-and we will implement a custom mapper to view the events on a map.
+Furthermore you will be able to transform the data on the fly to different
+formats and query the data with a web based interface.

 ### Let's get started